 What the Kona Electric does is offer anyone interested in an electric car, no matter whether it’s someone fully ready to commit or a driver just thinking about it, a compelling vehicle.
 Go for the model with the smaller 39kWh battery and it’s easy on the wallet, especially when leased, and still has a reasonable driving range.
 Or choose the 64kWh version that we have for this comparison and you get a battery range that removes all concerns about running out of charge.
 It also comes with strong performance and is affordable and well kitted-out, so you get the best of all worlds in a practical package.

-You can stand down AC-12, Jesus, Mary, Joseph and the wee donkey because you don’t need keen detective skills to spot the differences between the mild-hybrid Kona and the Electric version.
+You don’t need keen detective skills to spot the differences between the mild-hybrid Kona and the Electric version.
 A quick glance at the front will tell you the Electric does without the large upper grille, though both share the same double stack of lights front and back.

 Inside, it’s also slim pickings in the spot-the-difference competition as both cars being compared here have the same dash and upper centre console.
 However, look between the seats and you find the Electric has a raised transmission tunnel that floats over an open space below.
 It lends the cabin a more modern feel in our view and we really like the simple buttons to select Drive, Reverse, Park and Neutral – the gear selection is fly-by-wire, so no need for any physical connection to the electric motor.